Chrismarsh/CHM/docs/configuration.rst

    :default: empty

    Path to checkpoint file to load from (specifically, the json file).
 Can be used with the other checkpointing options.

+.. confval:: auto_resume

+    :type: bool
+    :default: false

+    Set to ``true`` to auto-resume from the most recent checkpoint that exists in ``output_folder/checkpoint``.
+    Doing so allows for easily and repeatedly resuming from a checkpoint file.

 .. code:: json